denuoweb/htmlcoin-chrome-wallet/README.md

 }
 ```

-### Refreshing your page when Qrypto is installed or updated
+### Refreshing your page when RunebaseChrome is installed or updated
-You will probably want to refresh your dapp webpage when Qrypto is installed or updated.
+You will probably want to refresh your dapp webpage when RunebaseChrome is installed or updated.
 This allows your dapp to rerun
-`window.postMessage({ message: { type: 'CONNECT_QRYPTO' }}, '*')`
+`window.postMessage({ message: { type: 'CONNECT_RUNEBASECHROME' }}, '*')`
-which would have previously failed to do anything while Qrypto was not yet installed.
+which would have previously failed to do anything while RunebaseChrome was not yet installed.
-When Qrypto is installed or updated it will send all existing tabs an event message.
+When RunebaseChrome is installed or updated it will send all existing tabs an event message.
 To have that event message refresh your dapp, add the following event listener.

 ```
-function handleQryptoInstalledOrUpdated(event) {
+function handleRunebaseChromeInstalledOrUpdated(event) {
-  if (event.data.message && event.data.message.type === 'QRYPTO_INSTALLED_OR_UPDATED') {
+  if (event.data.message && event.data.message.type === 'RUNEBASECHROME_INSTALLED_OR_UPDATED') {
       // Refresh the page
       window.location.reload()
   }
 }
-window.addEventListener('message', handleQryptoInstalledOrUpdated, false);
+window.addEventListener('message', handleRunebaseChromeInstalledOrUpdated, false);
 ```

-### Qrypto User Account Status - Login/Logout
+### RunebaseChrome User Account Status - Login/Logout
-After connecting Qrypto to your dapp, you can use an event listener to get notified of any changes to the user's account status(logging in/out, change in account balance).
+After connecting RunebaseChrome to your dapp, you can use an event listener to get notified of any changes to the user's account status(logging in/out, change in account balance).

 ```
-function handleQryptoAcctChanged(event) {
+function handleRunebaseChromeAcctChanged(event) {
-  if (event.data.message && event.data.message.type === "QRYPTO_ACCOUNT_CHANGED") {
+  if (event.data.message && event.data.message.type === "RUNEBASECHROME_ACCOUNT_CHANGED") {
   	if (event.data.message.payload.error){
   		// handle error
   	}
     console.log("account:", event.data.message.payload.account)
   }
 }
-window.addEventListener('message', handleQryptoAcctChanged, false);
+window.addEventListener('message', handleRunebaseChromeAcctChanged, false);
 ```

 Note that `window.qrypto.account` will still get updated even if you don't set up this event listener; your Dapp just won't be notified of the changes.

-### Using QryptoProvider
+### Using RunebaseChromeProvider

-RPC calls can be directly made via `QryptoProvider` which is available to any webpage that connects to Qrypto.
+RPC calls can be directly made via `RunebaseChromeProvider` which is available to any webpage that connects to RunebaseChrome.

 **Make sure that `window.qrypto.rpcProvider` is defined before using it.**